ryanindrjaya/react-API-implementation/README.md

 # README #

-Hi friends, this is a test for developer internship.
+Hi friends, this is a test for junior frontend developer.

 Please follow the steps and goal to be successfull candidate.